microsoft/pxt/docs/accessibility.md

 >Use the **Ease Of Access** section in the Windows settings.
 Set **Narrator** to **On**.

+With Windows Narrator you need to turn scan mode off to use the MakeCode Blocks editor.
+To turn scan mode on or off, press your screen reader key (usually Insert or `Caps Lock`) and `Spacebar`.

 ### Voice Over

 Voice Over is the built-in screen reader provided with the Mac.
 To start Voice Over: